bdobyns/silver-funicular/rescue-mission/How-To-Krugle-Enterprise-2.4.3.1.md

 | rsync-3.0.0 | newer version | ? |

-Start the vm instance of the machine, and use rpm to ininstall and repackage each of these, e.g.
+Run bash in a container with your docker image, and use rpm to ininstall and repackage each of these, e.g.
 `rpm --repackage jdk-1.5.0_09-fcs` which puts the rebundled RPM in `/var/spool/repackage/jdk-1.5.0_09-fcs.i586.rpm`
 and then copy the resulting RPMs out of the vm

-docker exec 8e004dbbee00 cat /var/spool/repackage/jdk-1.5.0_09-fcs.i586.rpm >jdk-1.5.0_09-fcs.i586.rpm